Qumulo/docs/qumulo-alerts-guide/configuring-notifications/quota-notifications-to-users.md

 To ue this method, you must first add an AD server to Qumulo Alerts and then configure the default quota to use AD lookup to retrieve users' email addresses.

 ### Step 1: Connect Qumulo Alerts to an Active Directory Server
-Use the `./alerts ad_server_add` command and specify the AD server, AD login name, AD password, the search base for looking up users, and the fully qualified domain name (FQDN) of your Qumulo cluster.
+Run the `./alerts ad_server_add` command and specify the AD server, AD login name, AD password, the search base for looking up users, and the fully qualified domain name (FQDN) of your Qumulo cluster.
 For example:

 ```bash
 ./alerts ad_server_add \